abdul2801/Slack-Rich-Presence/README.md

 ## Features

 - **Dynamic Status Updates**: Automatically updates your Slack status with the current file and workspace name.
-- **GitHub Integration**: Includes a clickable GitHub link if the workspace is a GitHub repository.
+- **GitHub Integration**: Includes a GitHub link if the workspace is a GitHub repository.
 - **Idle Detection**: Changes status to "Idle in VSCode" after 3 minutes of inactivity.

 ## Setup